davb5/bsw/README.md

 * static/
 * templates/static/

-The reason for this is simple - it allows you to keep your template statics separate from your page/post/site statics.
-This makes it easier to reuse your template on other sites.
+This allows you to keep your template static files separate from your page static files, making it easier to reuse your template on other sites.

 However, the user of either (or both) static folders is completely optional.

 ## How do I create a template?